flyaways/golang-lru/README.md

 golang-lru
 ==========

-* 1 This provides the `lru` package which implements a fixed-size.
+* The `lru` package which implements a fixed-size.
-* 2 thread safe LRU cache.
+* Thread safe LRU cache.
-* 3 It is based on the cache in Groupcache.
+* Based on the cache in Groupcache.
-* 4 It's easy to switch lru type in "LRU","Cache","TwoQueueCache","ARCCache".
+* easy to switch in LRU,Cache,TwoQueueCache and ARCCache.

 # Example